-System memory devices, commonly known as SIMMs (Single Inline Memory Modules), are necessary to operate the M54Pe system board.
-The M54Pe has eight SIMM sockets and can be upgraded to 512 Megabytes of RAM.
-This section will explain the type of SIMMs supported, list the rules of adding memory to the M54Pe, give some examples of common memory configurations, and show how to physically install the new SIMMs.
+System memory devices, commonly known as SIMMs (Single Inline Memory Modules), are necessary to operate the M4Pi system board.
+The M4Pi has four SIMM sockets and can be upgraded to 128 Megabytes of RAM.
+This section will explain the type of SIMMs supported, list the memory configurations supported, and show how to physically install the new SIMMs.